 FRESH MARKET: For the farmer’s market enthusiast, who may want an indoor experience, look no further than the Fresh Market!
 Formerly known as Artspace, Fresh Market serves a light cafe style menu with fresh made soups and sandwiches, as well as farm-fresh produce that is locally sourced.
 The Fresh Market in Bay City is located at 9120 5th Street, in Bay City.

-OREGON COAST RAILRIDERS: Planning your summer visit already?
-Be sure to block out some time for a new adventure on the Tillamook Coast with the Oregon Coast Railriders.
-Located near The Fish Peddler, Oregon Coast Railriders is a two-hour, roundtrip ride from Bay City to Tillamook aboard custom-made, four-seat, pedal-powered railbikes!
+RAILRIDING: Planning your summer visit already?
+Be sure to block out some time for this adventure on the Tillamook Coast.
+Located near The Fish Peddler, enjoy a two-hour, railriding roundtrip ride from Bay City to Tillamook aboard custom-made, four-seat, pedal-powered railbikes!
 Go along the old scenic railway with your friends and family and enjoy one-of-a-kind views.
 This is truly a unique experience and caters to almost all ages and ability levels.
 Tours depart daily at 9 a.m., noon and 3 p.m.
 May-October.

 KILCHIS POINT RESERVE: Two hundred acres of pristine wetland and temperate rainforest make up the Kilchis Point Reserve.
 This gorgeous new park and trail system was installed to showcase the area the Tillamook natives called home.
 Nestled on the lower tributary of the Kilchis River, the Reserve features over two miles of hiking trails that end at a giant bird watching station overlooking Tillamook Bay.
 The trail’s difficulty level is good for nearly all ability levels and is wide enough for strollers and wheelchairs.
 And make sure to check out the numerous informational plaques along the sides of the trail.